WarlightProgramming/cslbot/ORDERS.md

 As with confirm\_team and unconfirm\_team, mods can use this command on behalf of other players by simply adding a space-separated list of player names at the end of the order.

+If a player is in multiple leagues within the cluster, they can use the ALL keyword for the league name so as to not have to specify each league individually.